dbt

 Loading

-During the loading stage, data that was extracted is loaded into the target data warehouse.
+During the loading stage, you would load the extracted data into the target data warehouse.
 Some examples of modern data warehouses include Snowflake, Amazon Redshift, and Google BigQuery.
-Examples of other data storage platforms include data lakes such as Databricks’s Data Lakes.
-Most of the SaaS applications that extract data from your data sources will also load it into your target data warehouse.
-Custom or in-house extraction and load processes usually require strong data engineering and technical skills.
+Examples of other data storage platforms include data lakes such as Databricks’s Lakehouse.

 Step 2: Data exploration